kannonboy/forge-issue-picker-custom-field-type/README.md

-# Issue Picker Custom Field
+# Issue Picker Custom Field Type

 This Forge app implements a custom field type for Jira that allows users to pick issues based on configurable JQL queries.
 The field provides a typeahead search experience and displays issue details with icons.